 I am a Creative Director/Art Director – I just got laid off so if you know anyone looking for an CD or AD I’d love to talk.

 What song or type of music do you listen to to get pumped up (for a ride or for a dig day)?

 I grew up listening to punk and hardcore.
 That is still what I listen to.
 The faster and angrier the better!

 Tell us something (not mountain bike related) about yourself?

-Outside of mountain biking, I’ve got an amazing partner and a 17-month-old kid, which has been a super fun adventure so far.
+Outside of mountain biking, I’ve got an amazing partner and a two-and-a-half-year-old kid, which has been a super fun adventure so far.
 Cooking plays a pretty central role in my life; hanging out in my kitchen and preparing food is one of my favorite things to do, and I love cooking for other people and making sure folks are well fed.
-We just picked up a GoFastCamper so that the family will be doing a lot more camping this year!
+We picked up a GoFastCamper so we will be doing a lot more camping this year!